 A valid passport is required when traveling to Tanzania.
 Your passport must be valid for 6 months beyond the expected date of return.
-U.S. passport holders can stay up to 90 days without special visas.
+Visas are required for U.S. passport holders traveling to Tanzania.

 We suggest making a copy of the first two pages of your passport and keeping them in a separate bag as a backup.
 A copy should also be left with your emergency contact.

 A Tanzanian visa is required for travel.
 We recommend that you apply for this visa 3 - 6 months before your trip.You may register for a Tanzanian Visa by completing the online application from the Embassy of Tanzania.
 Please visit the Tanzania Embassy website for more information.

 Once you have entered the Arrivals Building, proceed to the Immigration Counter.
 Claim your checked bags at the Baggage Claim and then proceed through Customs.
 Be sure to keep all your bags together.
 After you clear customs, your RMI guide will meet you outside.

 The provided transportation in Tanzania as stated in the itinerary is via private vehicle.